ascsoftw/tall-crud-generator/README.md

 ## Usage

-After you have installed the package, navigate to Config Page at URL /tall-crud-generator.
-Once there Select your Model and Select all the Features.
-Just submit the Form and you will be provided with a Livewire Component that you can include in any View where you to display the CRUD Functionality.

-*Recommended way of Installation*

-Although Config Page is displayed at URL */tall-crud-generator* and is also configurable.
-It is recommended that you disable the Route from the Config File and in order to have better control you can display the Config Page by including the Livewire Component in any View.
+After you have installed the package, you can display the Config Page by including the Livewire Component in any View.

 ```php
 @livewire('tall-crud-generator')